-This one is confusing.
-I'll use an example from Patriot Software: "For instance, the look-back period to submit employment tax deposits in 2017 would be the 12-month period ending June 30 of 2016."
+The lookback period to submit employment tax deposits in 2020 would be the 12-month period ending June 30 of 2019.

 Then find the amount of your total tax due.
-The best way to find the amounts for your payroll taxes paid during the look-back period is to look at the 941 Forms (the Quarterly Wage and Tax Return) for each quarter.
+The best way to find the amounts for your payroll taxes paid during the lookback period is to look at your 941 Form (the Quarterly Wage and Tax Return) for each quarter.
 Go to Line 12 (Total taxes after adjustments and credits.).
 Your deposit schedule isn't determined by how often you pay employees or make deposits.

-If you are a new employer and you did not have employees during this "look back" period, you are a monthly depositor.
-Other considerations include:
+If you are a new employer and you did not have employees during the lookback period, you are a monthly depositor.

 Payroll Tax Deposit Due Dates